Dead Channels

 Composition

-Centre monitor (focal point): A large audio spectrogram split by a horizontal threshold line.
-Above the line: clean, rolling waveforms — the legitimate recording.
-Below the line: violent, jagged data chaos — the ghost layer, the hidden signal.
+Centre Monitor — Focal Point A large audio spectrogram split by a horizontal threshold line.
+Above: clean, rolling waveforms, the legitimate recording.
+Below: violent, jagged data chaos, the ghost layer, the hidden signal.
 The title DEAD CHANNELS is embedded within the chaotic spikes.
 Readable only if you look for it.
-Byline beneath the spectrogram as terminal metadata text: [Author Name] // SESSION 4 // TAKE 7
+Byline beneath as terminal metadata text: [Author Name] // SESSION 4 // TAKE 7

 Colour & Light